-Supercritical Redshift 6 – From Modular to Desktop
+Supercritical Redshift 6 – Now Available!

-In a time when manufacturers are looking to innovate under the restrictions of high costs and fewer components, it makes sense to ‘recycle’ what you already have.
+[January 24th, 2024] In a time when manufacturers are looking to innovate under the restrictions of high costs and fewer components, it makes sense to ‘recycle’ what you already have.
 This may or may not be the case with Supercritical, but with the Redshift 6, they have utilised their existing technology and fashioned something new.
 Is this something for those of us not tumbling down the rabbit hole of Eurorack?

 The Redshift 6 is a six-voice, polyphonic analog synth with digital control and packaged in a smart desktop case.
 Upcycling or something new and exciting?
 Let’s take a look…